-Pata Negra “Bellota” by
+Pata Negra “Bellota” from

 Carlos Gonzales, Salamanca